h15200/notes/javascript.md

 ## Promise.all() es9

+- Promise.all allows a pseudo-parallel or concurrent resolution waiting for multiple Promises.

+- Promise.all will ONLY work if all promises resolve.
+If there is even 1 reject value, it will throw

+- if given 3 Promises, it starts to resolve Promise[0], then if it's time intensive, will move on and start Promise[1], etc..

 - as a parameter, takes in an array of PROMISES!
 Not callbacks (functions), but actual function invocations in the case of fetch, as the function fetch itself is just a function the return of fetch() is a promise.

 - promise syntax ex